The Scooby-Doo Project: Reception

+Blair Witch co-director Myrick said that The Scooby Doo Project was one of his favorite parodies.
 A Vanity Fair author stated that the special reproduces the original film "so faithfully that there was no reason to see the dull original."

 Film critic Kim Newman noted the special as being one of the few Blair Witch Project spoofs which were quite funny.
 Jonathan Barkan of Bloody Disgusting found the special "pretty damn funny" and "a wonderful meta recognition of how silly horror can sometimes be", he also added that it is a perfect horror story for children as they "can then learn to not take horror 100% seriously" from it.
 RVA Magazines in contrast felt that its success came mostly due to it shifted boundaries for children's shows; "under the right [lack of] lighting, it was actually kind of scary".
 He also expressed that the animation and live-action meshed together better than one would have thought.
 Spencer Voyles of The Journal agreed, stating that it is a "strangely spooky episode that struck fear in the hearts of kids hoping to enjoy a day of classic cartoons".
 Chris Morgan of Paste magazine described the special as fascinating to look at out of an aesthetic point of view.
 Rusty Blazenhoff of Boing Boing called the special a gem of 1999.